-PERFORMANCE MUSIC CRITERIA
+MUSIC CRITERIA

-- The routine must be performed, in its entirety, to music selected, prepared and provided by the crews.
+- 1. The routine must be performed, in its entirety, to music selected, prepared and provided by the crews.
 The event organizer(s) will not provide the crews' music.
 Crews are responsible for the quality, mix and sound levels of their music. - 2.
 It is strongly recommended that each crew include a segment of continuous music, uninterrupted by edits or sound effects, within their routine to obtain the highest possible score from the judges.
 It is strongly recommended that the music for Junior crews and MiniCrews include a minimum of twenty (20) seconds of continuous, uninterrupted music placed anywhere in the routine.
 The music for Varsity and Adult crews should include at least one segment of a minimum of thirty (30) seconds of continuous, uninterrupted music placed anywhere in the routine. - 3.
-A crew's competition music must be provided to the event organizer on a USB flash drive and be the only piece of music recorded on the device (unless specified differently by the event organizer). - 4.
-The device must be in good condition.
+A crew's competition music must be provided to the event organizer on a USB flash drive and be the only piece of music recorded on the device (unless specified differently by the event organizer).

+- 4. The device must be in good condition.
 It is a crew's responsibility to keep a back-up device available at all times for use. - 5.
 The crew's name and division must be identified on the device.
-The crew's country must also be included for world or continental competitions. - There is no maximum or minimum number of songs or recordings that may be used in the routine.
+The crew's country must also be included for world or continental competitions. - 6.
+There is no maximum or minimum number of songs or recordings that may be used in the routine.
 However, the judging panels have concluded that fewer songs are preferable over multiple music selections/mixes allowing for greater focus on continuous dancing. - 7.
-Crews are highly cautioned and advised against the music becoming too complex with too many edits, sound effects or songs preventing them from exhibiting a clean and continuous dance performance. - 8.
-The competition music must not contain (or sound like) inappropriate, lewd or offensive language.
-The event organizer has the right to refuse music with inappropriate, lewd or offensive language. - 9.
+Crews are highly cautioned and advised against the music becoming too complex with too many edits, sound effects or songs preventing them from exhibiting a clean and continuous dance performance. - It is the responsibility of every crew to ensure that their competition music does not include curse words (or words that sound like curse words), inappropriate, foul, sexually explicit, and/or offensive words in any language.
+Words (in any language) that clearly and unmistakably offends race, gender, ethnicity and/or religion will receive a deduction.
+The event organizer has the right to refuse music that is inappropriate, foul, sexually explicit, and/or offensive. - 9.
 Music edits or changes A crew may edit or substitute its initial music when advancing from one round to another.
 The change/edit must be made and provided to the event organizer within the allotted time permitted by the event organizer.
-For the World Hip Hop Dance Championship, the cut-off time for music substitution or change is no less than three (3) hours prior to the start of the preliminary and semifinal round and no less than ten hours prior to the start of the final round of competition.
-No changes or edits will be accepted beyond this time period. - 10.
-Crews may be required to provide the following music information in writing to the event organizer(s) prior to the event for each song used in the routine. a.
+For the World Hip Hop Dance Championship, the cutoff time for music substitution or change is no less than three (3) hours prior to the start of the preliminary and semifinal round and no less than ten (10) hours prior to the start of the final round of competition.
+No changes or edits will be accepted beyond this time period. - Crews may be required to provide the following music information in writing to the event organizer(s) prior to the event for each song used in the routine. a.
 Title, b.
 Artist, c.
 Composer, d.
 Publisher, e.
 Recording Company.